-If the draft withdrawal agreement is voted through, then in March 2019 the UK will leave the EU and enter a “transition period”, during which we’ll still be in the single market and customs union, and continue to trade with the EU as we do now.
+If the draft withdrawal agreement is voted through, then on 30 June 2019 the UK will leave the EU and enter a “transition period”, during which we’ll still be in the single market and customs union, and continue to trade with the EU as we do now.

 During the transition period (which will last until, at the latest, December 2022), the government will negotiate our future relationship with the EU, including trade rules.
 Of particular focus is what will happen along the Irish border—the UK’s only land border with the EU.

 But if those negotiations don’t lead to any agreement on the future relationship, the UK will continue to trade with the EU under the backstop arrangements following the end of the transition period.

 Under the backstop the whole of the UK enters a “single customs territory” with the EU.
 There are many parts to this but essentially there will be no tariffs on trade in goods between the UK and the EU and some (though not all) trade restrictions will be removed.

 However, Northern Ireland alone will remain aligned to some extra rules of the EU’s single market to ensure the border between Northern Ireland and the Republic of Ireland will remain open as it is today.
 These separate regulations for Northern Ireland mean there would be some checks on goods entering Northern Ireland from the rest of the UK.

 The UK has also committed to maintaining a “level playing field” in some areas with the EU by adopting measures to ensure it doesn’t get an unfair competitive advantage.